 The Tar Heels have a long list of bad publicity on their side.
 There’s the hazing, there’s the academic literacy problem, and there’s the allegations of racial discrimination that came out of the investigation into the academic literacy concerns.
 All three of these concerns shed North Carolina in a negative light.
 But despite the controversies, the team still has a backing of dedicated fans.

 Next: This team didn’t take sexual assault seriously.

 2. Baylor Bears

-We don’t care how much success Art Briles had during his tenure as the head football coach at Baylor, he had to be let go by the university.
+We don’t care how much success Art Briles had during his tenure as the head football coach at Baylor — he still had to be let go by the university.
 The way he handled — or rather, didn’t handle — the allegations of sexual assault made against Baylor students, some being members of the football team, is absolutely inexcusable.
 If you’re curious to see the extent to which the school failed to protect its students, we suggest reading this independent report — it’s beyond scathing.